 Al Lopata and his daughters farm Lopata Gardens in Northeast Iowa.
 The operation consists of 400 acres, all for vegetables.
 His land is bordered by the Wapsi River, providing a fertile growing area with light, sandy loam soil.
 This soil is ideal for cabbage, sweet corn, cucumbers, summer and fall squash, peppers, eggplant, pumpkins, and other fall seasonal items.

 From an early age, Al and his brother helped their father with the planting, growing, harvesting & distribution of the crops, to both small markets and produce stands.
 Al has carried on the family business and is continually expanding the farming operation.
-His Iowa-grown produce can be found in area grocery stores, restaurants and is distributed by Loffredo Fresh Produce.
+His Iowa-grown produce can be found in area grocery stores, restaurants and is distributed by Loffredo Fresh Foods.

 Deardorff Sweet Corn, located in central Iowa, is family owned and operated by Ron and Becky Deardorff along with their Son, Matt Deardorff.
 When the business started over 30 years ago, the Deardorff children helped pick and sell the corn.
 Today, the Deardorffs employ approximately 50-55 people ranging from pickers in the field to delivery drivers.